claytonbrown/terraformExamples/README.md

 This repository is a personal collection of small Terraform examples and patterns.
 Feel free to use and modify any of the scripts you find here.

-Currently, only scripts for Alibaba Cloud are available, but I plan to support all of these cloud platforms in the future:
+Currently, only scripts for Alibaba Cloud and Amazon AWS are available, but I plan to support all of these cloud platforms in the future:

 - Alibaba Cloud
 - Amazon AWS